a. Check the types of vegetation found on the site:

 Describe the total area of land clearing involved with all aspects of the proposal.
 This includes listing the total area or amount of vegetation to be removed, in acres or square footage.
 If selective removal or alteration of a relatively small number of individual trees or other plant(s) is planned, please list number of plants.
 If harvesting timber, include information on board feet as well as total acreage involved.
 Describe measures to ensure plant material or soils brought in or leaving the site are free of invasive plants, pests, and diseases.

 c.
 List threatened or endangered species known to the on or near the site:

-The Washington Department of Natural Resources has information about rare, threatened, and endangered plant species in our state.
+The Washington Department of Natural Resources publishes an Online Field Guide to the Rare Plants of Washington to help identify rare plant species in our state.

 d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: